truust-io/docs.truust.io/content/hosted-checkout.md

 title: The Hosted Checkout
 ---

-> Truust Hosted Checkout: the ultimate payment hub.
-Build and scale the payment experience in any market and channel.
+> Truust Hosted Checkout: Your comprehensive, scalable payment solution designed to enhance customer experience across multiple markets and channels.

----

 ## Overview

-All accounts can display its own branded Checkout where the customer can perform all the payment-related operations.
+Every account features a branded Checkout interface, enabling customers to complete all payment-related operations seamlessly.

 ![Hosted Checkout](/assets/hosted-checkout.png)

-It allows the following functionality and customization:
+Explore the functionalities and customization options available:

-## Customer onboarding and sign-in
+## Customer Onboarding and Sign-In

-- Get to know your payor
+Enhance your customer's experience from the very first interaction:

-- Provide them tokens, payment history and loyalty policies
+- **Personalized Engagement**: Understand your payors by providing payment histories and loyalty rewards.
-- Set KYC options, even video identification for AML6 compliance
+- **Security and Compliance**: Utilize KYC options including video identification to ensure AML6 compliance.
-- Connect other fintech products: Wallet, Credit card issuing, virtual IBAN
+- **Integrated Fintech Solutions**: Offer additional services such as digital wallets, credit card issuing, and virtual IBANs for a comprehensive payment ecosystem.

-## Payment services orchestrator
+## Payment Services Orchestrator

-- As a Merchant, maximize your purchase conversion:
+As a merchant, you can optimize your purchase conversions through diverse and robust payment options:

-  - **Credit Card**: preinstalled providers around the globe
+- **Global Credit Card Providers**: Pre-installed credit card services available worldwide.
-  - **Buy Now Pay Later** preinstalled providers
+- **Buy Now, Pay Later**: Access pre-installed providers to offer flexible payment solutions.
-  - **Pay with Wallet**, Pay with eVoucher
-  - **Local methods**: Spain-Bizum, Australia-Azupay, Zepto, ATM, etc.
+- **Wallets and eVouchers**: Enable payments using digital wallets or eVouchers.
+- **Local Payment Methods**: Cater to local preferences with options like Spain's Bizum, Australia's Azupay and Zepto, and others.
-- Add your own desired payment gateways
+- **Custom Gateways and POS Integration**: Add your preferred payment gateways and connect to land-based Point of Sale systems.
-- Connect landed-based POS
-- Design fallback rules across methods
+- **Fallback Rules**: Designate fallback options across different payment methods to ensure transaction completion.

 ## Channels and Analytics

+Maximize your sales potential and insights across all platforms:

-- Start selling on any channel: online, in-app, over the phone, chatbot, QR, paylink.
+- **Multiple Sales Channels**: Reach customers online, in-app, via the phone, through chatbots, with QR codes, and paylinks.
-- Set your Google Tag Manager and Clarity scripts
+- **Analytics Integration**: Implement Google Tag Manager and Clarity scripts for in-depth analytics and data-driven decision making.
-- Tackle any market and industry: Retail, Telco, Banking, Insurance, debt collection, hotels, close-loop festivals, zoos, museums etc.
+- **Industry Versatility**: Effectively serve various sectors including retail, telecommunications, banking, insurance, and more.

+From debt collection to managing visitor transactions in hotels, festivals, zoos, and museums, Truust Hosted Checkout is engineered to support your business’s unique needs across all fronts.